Next virtual info event: Thursday, 2 April 2020 – Register here

 Every Tuesday the debate club meets and students work together to prepare ideas and opinions based around key issues of today.
 There is even an opportunity for students to take these debating skills into the wider world of The European Youth Parliament.

 The Drama Club offers the opportunity for theatrical students to express themselves creatively in English and for those less inclined to speak up in public to practice their skills of expression in a fun, familiar and supportive environment.
 The skills garnered though participation in this club will be put to practical use in the oral examinations our students face and prepare them for academic and professional presentations in the future.
 Participants in the Drama Club learn the importance and value of teamwork and mutual respect in group projects.
 The students' end-of-year performances at a local public theatre are memorable experiences for all.

 Come up with an idea, risk your own time and money, add in plenty of hard work and then earn your profit or loss.
 That is the essence of any entrepreneur and that is what takes place in Hull's School Enterprise Club.
 So far, students have produced greeting cards, t-shirts and jackets.
 Design, production, advertising and pricing is entirely student led.
 In this academic year, students have already suggested further ideas ranging from apps and cookies to alcohol-free mulled wine.

 Excursions and day trips

-PE is mandatory in the first two years; sports days happen at regular intervals.
+Physical Education is mandatory in the first year; sports days take place regularly.